BrunoSPerron/AsciiEngineTS/docs/engine/Engine.md

 ### `new AsciiEngine(root, glob?)`

-Creates the engine and its subsystems.
-The DOM structure is built here — a host wrapper and a game container div are appended to `root`.
-The world, renderer, camera, and context manager are instantiated but not yet configured.
+Creates the engine and instantiates all subsystems.
+The DOM structure is built here.
+The world, renderer, camera, context manager, action manager, and pointer manager are all constructed but not yet initialized.
+Subsystems do not receive the engine reference until `init()` is called.

 ### `await engine.init()`

-Loads the config file if one was found in the asset glob (`engine-settings.toml`), waits for fonts to be ready, then finishes initialising the [[Engine#Subsystems|subsystems]].
+Loads the config file if one was found in the asset glob (`engine-settings.toml`), waits for fonts to be ready, then calls `_init(engine)` on every subsystem in dependency order.
+This is when subsystems wire up their event listeners and become operational.
 Must be awaited before calling `start()`.

 ### `engine.start()`

 Begins the game loop.
-Loads the initial chunks around the camera's starting position, snaps the camera to its target, and starts the [[Camera|camera]] RAF loop and [[World/Entity|entity]] action timers.
+Loads the initial chunks around the camera's starting position, snaps the camera to its target, and starts the [[render/Camera|camera]] RAF loop and [[world/Entity|entity]] action timers.
 Call this after you have set up your world and spawned your entities.

 ### `engine.destroy()`